MachineLemonade/docs/v0.10/ee-installation-terraform-aws.md

 - Can this be used to deploy to all private subnets?

 - What if I don't use route53 as my DNS provider?
+Right now, route53 is the only provider this module supports.
+We are working on dropping this requirement.

 - What if I don't want to use a certificate from LetsEncrypt?
+We are working on dropping this requirement.